 Located on the opposite, more remote end of the island, perched high on a hill, Le Toiny is a fantastic spot for Sunday brunch and offers expansive mountain and water views of the French West Indies.

 The exclusive four-bedroom Villa Nureyev is perfect for an island escape.
-The 8000 sq feet home has a private pool, Jacuzzi, massage cabin and hammam.
-While its completely secluded, guests can still take advantage of all the amenities of the Relais & Chateaux owned hotel including meals in the restaurant and concierge services.
-And, this part of the island is also known for world-class surfing should you have your longboard with you.
+The 8000-square-foot home has a private pool, Jacuzzi, massage cabin and hammam.
+While it’s completely secluded, guests can still take advantage of all the amenities of the Relais & Chateaux-owned hotel, including meals in the restaurant and concierge services.
+And this part of the island is also known for world-class surfing should you have your longboard with you.

 Eden Rock for Gastronomy

-Eden Rock – St Barths, is part of the prestigious Oetker Collection which is located in the epicenter of the island.
-The resort had an extensive two-year renovation following the impact of Hurricane Irma in late 2017, which includes the rooms and three signature suites and other common areas.
+Eden Rock – St Barths is part of the prestigious Oetker Collection and is located in the epicenter of the island.
+The resort had an extensive two-year renovation following the impact of Hurricane Irma in late 2017, which includes the rooms, three signature suites, and other common areas.

-Owner, Jane Matthews expanded her art collection on the property and worked with the design group, which includes the legendary Martin Brudnizki Design Studio London (who also just designed The Pendry in West Hollywood) and Architectonik St Barths.
+Owner Jane Matthews expanded her art collection on the property and worked with a design group, which includes the legendary Martin Brudnizki Design Studio London (who also just designed The Pendry in West Hollywood) and Architectonik St Barths.

 Cheval Blanc Hotel St Barth for Design

-Formerly the Isle de France, Cheval Blanc (now overseen by LVMH Hotel Management) is located in Flamands Bay on floral, tropical grounds, with meticulous design details and a private beach where no one will dare attempt approaching you to sell something – except maybe a fruity cocktail.
+Formerly the Isle de France, Cheval Blanc (now overseen by LVMH Hotel Management) is located in Flamands Bay on floral, tropical grounds, with meticulous design details and a private beach.

-The 61 cottage-style structures are set amid fragrant, overgrown foliage and gardens with pathways that lead to several swimming pools and an open-air lobby.
-For the pristine interiors, crisp white linens are mixed with boldly patterned cushions, rattan furniture and modern art work.
-The look simultaneously fresh, clean, chic and invitingly cozy.
+The 61 cottage-style structures are set amid fragrant, lush foliage and gardens with pathways that lead to several swimming pools and an open-air lobby.
+For the pristine interiors, crisp white linens are mixed with boldly patterned cushions, rattan furniture and modern artwork.
+The effect is simultaneously fresh, clean, chic, and invitingly cozy.

-As for the cuisine, French gastronomic fare, such as foie gras, mixes with lighter, locally inspired fresh fish dishes like grilled lobster or snapper for a relaxed lunch at La Cabane or the flagship La Case.
+As for the cuisine, French gastronomic fare, such as foie gras, mixes with lighter, locally inspired fresh fish dishes, like grilled lobster or snapper for a relaxed lunch at La Cabane or the flagship La Case.
 The White Bar surrounds the pool and the Maison hosts events with champagne houses and art exhibitions.
 The two boutiques offer the latest creations from local and international designers, and a poolside fashion show every Tuesday evening.
-The Cheval Blanc Spa uses Guerlain rituals exclusively in its garden pavilion, hammam and 4 treatment rooms plus seasonal yoga events can be found on the beach.
+The Cheval Blanc Spa uses Guerlain rituals exclusively in its garden pavilion, hammam, and four treatment rooms.
+Seasonal yoga events can be found on the beach.

 Rosewood Le Guanahani for the Beaches

-As the only full-service resort on the island of St. Barth, the property will further extend a range of amenities and experiences including a new beachfront dining concept and pool, a Rosewood Explorers children’s club, Sense, A Rosewood Spa®, a fitness center and tennis court and a selection of dedicated event spaces, as well as myriad watersports, hiking and sea and town excursions encouraging exploration of all St. Barth has to offer.
-The property still retains a few large Butler Suites equipped with 24-hour services, private pools, in-room hammams and balneotherapy bathtubs.
+As the only full-service resort on the island of St. Barth, the property will further extend a range of amenities and experiences, including a new beachfront dining concept and pool; a Rosewood Explorers children’s club; Sense, A Rosewood Spa; a fitness center and tennis court; a selection of dedicated event spaces; and myriad watersports, hiking, and excursions that encourage exploration of all St. Barth has to offer.
+The property still retains a few large Butler Suites equipped with 24-hour services, private pools, in-room hammams, and thermal mineral water baths.